DevSa3eed/DevSa3eed.github.io/README.md

-# Sa3eed - Portfolio Website
+# nzayn - Company Website

-A modern, responsive portfolio website showcasing my work as a Flutter & iOS Developer.
+A modern, high-end company website for nzayn, a full-stack software development company based in Dubai, UAE.
+The website showcases services in mobile app development, web development, backend services, and cloud solutions.
 Built with clean, semantic HTML5, modern CSS3, and vanilla JavaScript.

 ## 🚀 Features